 1. Sri Lanka is a safe country to travel to.

 There is a big misconception about the safety in Sri Lanka for travelers.
-Yes, the country went through an almost 26-year civil war between 1983 and 2009, but since the end of the war, life has returned to normal, and tourism has been rebuilt steadily.
-More and more travelers enter this wonderful country each year, and leave with a memorable experience.
+Yes, the country went through an almost 26-year civil war between 1983 and 2009, but since the end of the war, life has returned to normal, and tourism has been rebuilding steadily.
+More and more travelers enter this wonderful country each year, and leave after having a memorable experience.
 People here are friendly and hospitable.
-Just as with any destination that you are unfamiliar, take necessary measures and exercise a reasonable amount of caution to ensure safety.
+Just as with any destination that you are unfamiliar with, take necessary measures and exercise a reasonable amount of caution to ensure safety.
 Keep an eye on your personal belongings at all time when you are in public areas.
-Don’t flash money around.
+Don't flash money around.
 Leave precious jewelry and other valuables in your hotel or at home.
 And look both ways before crossing busy roads.

 A local shy girl with smiling face